Jambi Sultanate: Partition and Dutch annexation

 In the late 19th century the sultanate was slowly annexed by the Dutch, with the sultan degraded to a puppet ruler.
-This culminated in 1883 with the invasion of the Dutch-controlled Palembang by Jambi's Sultan, Mohammad Fakhruddin, which gave the Dutch the pretext to finally gain control of Jambi, forcing the sultan to accede to their authority and provide significant economic concessions.
-By 1907 the last vestiges of indigenous rule had been abolished.
+This culminated in 1833 with the invasion of the Dutch-controlled Palembang by Jambi's Sultan, Mohammad Fakhruddin, which gave the Dutch the pretext to finally gain control of Jambi, forcing the sultan to accede to their authority and provide significant economic concessions.
+They hoped that this treaty would allow them to gain access to Upper Jambi's economic boom.